-The Interactive Media program prepares students to be critical thinkers in a continually evolving field that required interdisciplinary, theoretical and application knowledge in the design, development and production of interactive media.
-The program requires completion of core courses in interactive media development, authoring, scripting, video, new media theory, and design.
-Student will “specialize” in an area with consultation with their adviser.
-Specialty areas may focus on gaming, animation, music technology or virtual environments.
-There are three concentrations for this major:
+The Department of Interactive Media prepares students to be critical thinkers in a continually evolving field that requires interdisciplinary, theoretical, and application knowledge in the design, development, and production of interactive media.
+There are three majors in this discipline: